 Louisiana: New Orleans

-Let loose in New Orleans for a weekend getaway as crazy as you want.
+Let loose in New Orleans, where weekend getaways can be as crazy as you want.
 Go bar hopping down Bourbon Street sipping a hurricane and get your fill of jazz music, or opt for a more tame streetcar ride to see the city sites.
-Of course, you’d be remiss if you didn’t down a beignet in the French Quarter or try one of the city’s many up-and-coming restaurants.
-You can’t go wrong staying at The Old No. 77, built in a refurbished coffee warehouse; the mid-century industrial design is super-convenient to the French Quarter, and houses one of the best restaurants in town, Compère Lapin.
+Of course, you'd be remiss if you didn't down a beignet in the French Quarter or try one of the city's many up-and-coming restaurants.
+You can't go wrong staying at The Old No. 77, built in a refurbished coffee warehouse; the mid-century industrial design is super-convenient to the French Quarter, and houses one of the best restaurants in town, Compère Lapin.

 Maine: Acadia National Park